codekansas/codekansas.github.io/_posts/2016-08-08-generating-citations.markdown

 |sing|3|1|0|
 |mermaid|1|0.333|0.477|

-Using these values, we get final TF-IDF values for "sing" of:
+Using these values, we get final TF-IDF values of:

 | |1|2|3|
 |-|-|-|-|